iblamekonradzuse/space_invaders_like_game/README.md

-# 🚀 Space Invaders Clone in Rust
+# 🚀 Space Invaders like game in Rust

 Welcome to **Space Invaders like game (pretty cool name isn't it?) in Rust** - a modern take on the classic arcade game, written entirely in Rust!
-Test your reflexes as you battle waves of aliens, dodge enemy fire, and save the galaxy!

-## 🌟 Features

-- **Classic Gameplay**: Inspired by the original Space Invaders, with a few modern twists.
-- **Smooth Performance**: Leveraging Rust’s speed and safety for a seamless gaming experience.
-- **Cross-Platform**: Play on Windows, macOS, and Linux.

 ## 🎮 Gameplay